tasmi/tasmi.github.io/_pages/advising.md

 ## Student Theses

+5 | Farid Atmani (MSc Thesis): Canopy height estimation of the Namibian Savanna Forest with ICESat-2 and GEDI missions

 4 | Toni Schmidt (MSc Thesis): Theoretical Potential of Former, Present, and Hypothetical Optical Spaceborne Sensors for the Differentiation of Plastics Using Hyperspectral Analysis

 3 | Kittipon Wutthimetheekul (Msc Thesis): Detection and analysis of flooding areas by using Sentinal-1 data in a part of the lower Chao-phraya river basin (Thailand)